 How to Optimize Astra’s Theme with WP Rocket

 Let’s now jump into the performance optimization details.
 Rick shared the settings he worked on to achieve an excellent performance score with the Astra theme.
-His team spent around 100 hours getting all the pieces working at the best.
+His team spent around 100 hours getting all the pieces working at their best.
 So, he shared with us a pretty valuable piece of information — and he’s open to answering more questions if you want to get in touch with him.

 Let’s start with the tools.
 Here’s what the team used: